Staying In Shape

 3) Walking Is Good For Your Heart

 Walking affects your heart in many different ways, and they’re entirely positive.
 Walking stimulates the heart and the rest of the cardiovascular system without subjecting it to any undue stress.
-This puts walking ahead of more intensive forms of exercise, like running, which can have adverse effects in both the short and the long term.
+This puts walking ahead of more intensive forms of exercise, like running, which can have short-term and long-term adverse effects.

 A wide-ranging meta-analysis of hundreds of studies conducted from 1970 to 2007 conclusively proved the link between walking and heart health.
 The analysis found that regular walking made a huge range of different problems less likely.
 These included heart attacks, angina, stroke, heart failure, and conditions requiring angioplasty or coronary artery bypass surgery.
 In general, walking reduced heart risk by 31 percent.
 Walking for at least a half-hour every day reduced the risk of coronary heart disease for men by 18 percent.